deepdivesecurity/home-lab/README.md

 This repo showcases my integrated home network, lab, security, and automation setup.
 This is meant to document my network for personal use, highlight my technical expertise across various domains, and represent my dedication to continued learning.
 The various domains covered are:
 1. Network Architecture: Designed for high performance and security with segmented VLANs, custom firewall rules, and automated VLAN device assignment
 2. Home Lab Architecture: A versatile lab environment featuring a server with Proxmox VE virtualization, extensive NAS storage, and diverse network configurations for technical projects and experimentation
-3. Security Cameras & NVR: A security system integrated with multiple IP cameras feeding a centralized NVR over RTSP for comprehensive monitoring and secure access without internet exposure
+3. Security Cameras & Network Video Recorder (NVR): A security system integrated with multiple IP cameras feeding a centralized NVR over RTSP for comprehensive monitoring and secure access without internet exposure
 4. Smart Home Automation: Enhanced convenience through integrated smart devices and platforms for automating tasks and allowing for seamless control.

 ## Network Architecture